Wednesday, February 12, 2014

 Entering Fort Macon: I entered the Fort Macon beach access at 7 hours and 30 minutes, and had a little over three miles to the finish.
 I knew if I pushed it, I could break the 8 hour barrier, which would have been a great accomplishment on this tough course.
 However, the last few miles of the course were not how I pictured, and I found myself rather uncertain as to where to go.
 I followed my gut and found both of the hole punches we needed to prove we ran around the outer most portion of the fort beachfront.
 As I made my way into the fort area, that's when I got confused.

-ERROR number 2 (+1.8 miles, 18 minutes): When I arrived at Fort Macon, I had only seen one sign that said "this way", which was located in a parking lot.
+ERROR number 2 (+2.0 miles, 20 minutes): When I arrived at Fort Macon, I had only seen one sign that said "this way", which was located in a parking lot.
 I assumed it was pointing me to run down the only paved road in the fort area.
 And so I did.
 After almost a mile I saw nothing and realized I was running AWAY from the fort.
 It didn't seem right, so I stopped, asked a few passing cars if they knew where the finish was, but they were all employees and didn't know.
 I then ran back up the road to see if I had missed any signs, and when I was almost back to the beach area, a volunteer told me to turn back the way I had JUST run.
-I was literally a quarter mile from the finish when I had turned around. (f-bombs everywhere)
+I was literally about a hundred yards from the left hand turn into the finish when I had turned around. (f-bombs everywhere)

 Finish Line: 8 hours and 21 minutes.
 My anger over the added miles subsided quickly after finishing.
 The third place runner came in three minutes after me, which was way too close for comfort, given that I was 20+ minutes ahead of him at mile 49.
 The winner, elite Iron Man Rob Hilton, finished his first ultra in a blistering time of 7:36.
 Rob is a 2:30's marathoner with an Iron Man PR under 9:20 (beastly), which explains how he just floated by me with such ease.
-Anyway, given the added 2.3 miles over the entire course, and 23 minutes of lost time, I am certain I would have been under 8 hours.
-Why so much fuss about breaking 8 hours, you ask?
-Well, breaking 8 hours was my goal from the start, and although just a number, I really wanted to know that I could achieve a goal I set forth to conquer.
+Even without my navigational errors, I would have finished 20 minutes behind him.
+Anyway, given the added 2.5 miles over the entire course, and 25 minutes of lost time, I am certain I would have been under 8 hours.
 The good news is, the added distance did not cost me the win, nor second place.
-In the end, sometimes you just have to laugh it off, and realize that 8:21 over 52.6 tough miles is still a solid day.
+In the end, sometimes you just have to laugh it off, and realize that 8:21 over 52.8 tough miles is still a solid day.
 Other than that, I essentially ran every step of the race, aside from a few moments where I walked a few seconds to eat something, which means my endurance has finally bounced back.